tsabunkar/angular_recipebook_routing_http_auth/README.md

 To this token where it is stored goto > f12 > Application > local storage > http://localhost:4200 > u will find key value pair of token

+Now since we r using firebase authentication process, so change the rules in the firebase realtime database Go to Database> rules >
+{
+  "rules" : {
+    ".read" : "true", //true means any 1 who knows the url can read and write in this firebase realtime db ".wirte" : "true",
+  }
+}

+So we need to restrict the access who can read and write into the firebase db- that is who so ever has the authentication token can only read and write into this firebase db this can be done by changing the rule i.e-
+{
+  "rules" : {
+    ".read" : "auth != null",
+    ".wirte" : "auth != null",
+  }
+}

 -------------------------------------------------------------------------------------------------------